Diary of a Network Geek

 High Oil Prices Good for Domestic Economy!

-Filed under: Advice from your Uncle Jim,Career Archive,Criticism, Marginalia, and Notes,Deep Thoughts,News and Current Events — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:28 am for you boring, normal people.
+Filed under: Advice from your Uncle Jim,Career Archive,Criticism, Marginalia, and Notes,Deep Thoughts,News and Current Events — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:28 am for you boring, normal people.

 The moon is Waxing Gibbous